-EACH provides a range of activities for children and young people of all ages, including siblings.
+EACH provides a range of activities for babies, children and young people of all ages, including siblings.

-Our play specialists can visit children at home, in community settings or spend time with them during their stay at the hospice.
+Our play specialists can visit anyone requiring support through play at home, in community settings or spend time with them during their stay at the hospice.

-- Assess and focus on the skills children/young people have, and to assess and develop their physical, emotional, cognitive, social and communication needs
+- Assess and focus on the skills babies, children and young people have, assess and develop their physical, emotional, cognitive, social and communication needs.

-- Support new ways of playing as the child/young person’s developmental needs change
+- Support new ways of playing as the baby, child and young person’s developmental needs change.

-- Link in with other professionals involved with the child/young person
+- Link in with other professionals involved with the baby, child or young person.

-- Use distraction techniques to help the child/young person manage difficult situations
+- Use distraction techniques to help the baby, child or young person manage difficult situations.

-- Help children/young people understand, cope with and reflect on medical experiences
+- Help babies, children and young people understand, cope with and reflect on medical experiences.

 - Support communication through play.

-- Stories – tactile, musical, sensory story sacks, tapes, CDs and DVDs
+- Stories – tactile, musical, sensory story sacks

 - Sand and water

-- Sensory toys – space blanket, treasure basket, bubbles
+- Sensory play – space blanket, bubbles and hand and foot rub

-- Physical play – outdoor play, ball pool, parachute, dancing
+- Physical play – outdoor play, parachute, musical movement

-- Art and craft – painting, collage, face painting, card making, modelling
+- Art and craft – painting, collage, card-making, modelling

-- Outings – park, beach, swimming, bowling, cinema, zoo, shopping
+- Outings – park, beach, bowling, cinema, zoo, shopping

 ...and many more!